N-J-Martin/st-andrews-dvsvc/README.md

 `docker compose run db pgadmin` will only spin up the database and pgAdmin containers.
 Access pgAdmin from a browser at port 5051, as specified in `compose.yaml`.

+May need to remove db_data volume if database isn't loading.

 ## Run just the crawler (without Docker)

 Specify `./simple-run.sh <output-file>` for a crawl with plain CSV output.
 For particular features like job [persistence](https://docs.scrapy.org/en/latest/topics/jobs.html), run using `scrapy crawl dvsvc <args...>`.